 Panama and the Canal is a joint project from the University of Florida George A. Smathers Libraries and the Panama Canal Museum.
-Panama and the Canal builds from the Panama Canal Museum's rich collection of Panama and Canal Zone materials and the extensive holdings on Panama and the whole of Latin America from the University of Florida George A. Smathers Libraries' Latin American Collection, Government Documents Collection, and the Map & Imagery Library.
+Panama and the Canal builds from the Panama Canal Museum's rich collection of Panama and Canal Zone materials and the extensive holdings on Panama and the whole of Latin America from the University of Florida George A. Smathers Libraries' Latin American & Caribbean Collection, Government Documents Collection, and the Map & Imagery Library.
 The Government Documents Department of University of Florida Libraries is the Center of Excellence for the U.S. Panama Canal Commission and its predecessor agencies.

 - Panama Canal Museum Collection

 The Panama Canal Museum, formerly located in Seminole, FL, closed in 2012 and transferred its collection to the Smathers Libraries, greatly enhancing UF's holdings on Panama and the Canal.
 The museum's mission was to document, interpret, preserve, and articulate the leadership role played by the United States in the history of Panama, with emphasis on the construction, operation, maintenance, and defense of the Panama Canal and the contributions to its success by people of all nationalities.
 This mission will continue to guide the preservation of the Panama Canal Museum Collection.